 In addition to the modules below, there is a wide range of enrichment lectures, given by internationally recognised leaders in their fields.
 They cover sentencing of offenders, the idea of a "good" tax, native title to land before colonisation, the roles of legal actors in the legal system, digital justice, legal pluralism, arbitration and transnational justice and more!

-Imogen Goold is an Associate Professor of Law.
+Imogen Goold is a Professor of Law and a Fellow of St Anne's College.
 She studied Law and Modern History at the University of Tasmania, Australia, receiving her PhD in 2005.
 Her doctoral research explored the use of property law to regulate human body parts.
 She is now examining the impact of moral arguments on the regulation of IVF and also writing a book based on her work on body part ownership.

 Mindy Chen-Wishart is a Professor of the Law of Contract at Oxford University and a Tutorial Fellow in Law at Merton College, and currently also the Dean of the Faculty of Law.